craigpastro/todoapp/README.md

 ## Tests

-You will need Postgres and Redis running.
+You will need all the storage options running.
 You can use:
 ```
 docker compose up -d
 ```